kyab/mruby-arduino/README.md

 - Servo#write

 #Troubleshooting
-Measure issue will RAM(heap) shortage.
+Major issue you will face is RAM(heap) shortage.
 If you can build and upload but nothing happens or freezed, disable almost all mrbgems from build_config.rb like below.

 ```ruby
 ...